RamblingCookieMonster/PSDeploy/README.md

 The idea is that you write a *.psdeploy.ps1 deployment configuration with sources and targets, and PSDeploy will deploy these.

 Suggestions, pull requests, and other contributions would be more than welcome!
+See the [contributing guidlines](Contributing.md) for more info.

 ## Deployments